-There are several reasons why dehydration is a common affliction among the older set.
+There are several reasons why dehydration is more common among seniors.
 Let’s take a closer look at some of them.

-As you get older, the amount of fluid our bodies hold begins to decrease.
+As we get older, the amount of water our bodies hold begins to decrease.
 As an older adult, you are more responsible for replenishing your body’s water reserves much more than when you were younger.
-Sure, it’s unfair, but safer for you to know!
-It’s on you and your brain to nurture your body when it comes to fluids.
+Everyone loses muscle as we age, and muscle atrophy accelerates as you approach about 70 years old.

 Lowered Thirst Response